Canine Blood Donation Center Program

 Could Your Dog Be The Next Hero?

-The IndyVet canine blood bank provides canine blood for use at veterinary practices throughout Indiana and across the United States.
+The IndyVet canine blood donation center provides canine blood for use at veterinary practices throughout Indiana and across the United States.

 Dog blood (K9) is used by IndyVet and other veterinary hospitals for transfusions during emergency treatments, major surgeries and anemia involving canine patients.